Back to Blog

 Most freelancers cobble together their first few invoices from scratch, guessing at what belongs on there.
 That leads to awkward back-and-forth ("Can you add your address?") and, worse, payment delays.

-Below you'll find a free freelance invoice template you can download and use immediately.
-But first, let's cover what makes a freelance invoice actually work.
+Below is a free freelance invoice template you can download and start using today.
+But first, here's what should actually go on it.

 Download the Free Template